-- a) Voting members: - i.
-Three faculty members nominated by Faculty Council and elected by Faculty for three-year, staggered terms with divisional representation; - ii.
-The Director of International Education: - iii.
-The Assistant Director of International Education: - iv.
-The Associate Director of Admissions and Coordinator of International Recruitment, or another representative from Admissions; - v.
-The Director of Foundation & Corporate Relations, or another representative from the Alumni Affairs & Development Division; - vi.
-The TESOL instructor; - vii.
-Two student members appointed by Allegheny Student Government for two-year staggered terms, preferably one international student and one student who has studied away. - b) Non-voting member: representative from the Allegheny Executive Committee (AEC), preferably the Director of the Allegheny Gateway. - c) The Committee Co-Chairs will be a member of the faculty and the Director of International Education.
+- a.
+Three faculty members nominated by Faculty Council and elected by Faculty for three-year, staggered terms with divisional representation; - b.
+The Director of International Education: - c.
+The Assistant Director of International Education; - d.
+The Associate Director of Admissions and Coordinator of International Recruitment, or another representative from Admissions; - e.
+The Director of Foundation & Corporate Relations, or another representative from the Alumni Affairs & Development Division; - f.
+The TESOL instructor; - g.
+Two student members appointed by Allegheny Student Government for two-year staggered terms, preferably one international student and one student who has studied away. - B. Non-voting member: representative from the Allegheny Executive Committee (AEC), preferably the Director of the Allegheny Gateway. - C. The Committee Co-Chairs will be a member of the faculty and the Director of International Education.